MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 ### Compile javascript code to a specified directory
 - Note that now the project is cluttered with a .js file next to each .ts file.
 To have clean code, we would like to compile the code to a specified directory

-Uncomment  "outDir": "./", in the tsconfig.json file, and add the name of the directory you would like to compile the code to.
+Uncomment  "outDir": "./", in the tsconfig.json file, and add the name of the directory to compile the code to.

 Add the following to the package.json file: